danrpts/minUKP/README.md

-# One-dimensional weight constraint
+# One dimension
+## Problem
-Given set of n items, each item with an associated cost and weight, find the set of items such that the total weight is at least some minimum weight W and the total cost is minimized.
-Each item can be used 0 or finite many times.
+Given a set of items each with cost c_i and weight w_i, add 0 or more of each item to a knapsack such that total weight is at least W and total cost is minimized.

+## Solution
+Let x be the weight constraint of some arbitrary knapsack and define M[x] to be its minimum cost.
+Using dynamic programming, M[x] = min_{i=1}^{n} (c_i + m[x - w_i]).
+The optimal cost is then given by M[W].
+Using a backtracking algorithm the optimal solution can also be found.